JohnDoddy/My-Learning-Journal/README.md

 # My Learning Journal

-Hey there, Welcome to my repository where I document most of the courses I consume(d) while on the pursuit to become a Software Engineer.
+Hey there, Welcome to my repository where I document most of the courses I consume(d) and projects I achieved while on the pursuit to become a Software Engineer.

 ## Projects Done